NSS-Day-Cohort-73/NSS_Ranch/README.md

    > The code creates a JavaScript object called `database`, which functions as a copy database for cattle.
 It includes cattleTypes and drovers, and includes an export statement for module access.
 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
-   > The `herdSize` variable in the `hireDrovers()` function is a parameter that determines the size of the herd needing drovers, allowing the function to perform calculations based on the input amount, ensuring the function's capabilities is attached to the herd's needs.
+   > The (herdSize) parameter of the hireDrovers() function may be a number defining the amount of animal objects within the cattle array.
+It gets its value from the (cattleToDrive) argument on line 6 of main, which defines as a number on line 5 of the same module.

 ## Final Step